Dimanor3/feed-a-fish/gameDesign/simulator/README.md

   - weight: uniform minWeight+5 to maxWeight-5
   - gainWeightHungerLevel: uniform int 0-5
   - loseWeightHungerLevel: uniform int 18-24
+    - NOTE: ALL ANALYSIS BELOW IS WRONG: this is 18-23
   - hunger: uniform int gainWeightHungerLevel + 2 to loseWeightHungerLevel - 3

 Two things happen to affect a fish: